cspablocortez/LittleAlchemy/README.md

 # LittleAlchemy

 The set of C# scripts for Brandon's Little Alchemy Unity project.

-## Notes

-Canvas > Scroll > Content > Content [4 buttons]

-Q: ButtonActivation.cs:7 field initialized to Content (see above)

-Errors coming from:
-When string returned from `OnCollisionEnter2D()`:

-"NO RETURN TAG PROVIDED" = Not touching anything "EMPTY STRING" = Touching but not combining (reasons unknown)

-### Thu Apr 25

-Starting with all buttons enabled:

-1. In GameManager.cs, add an instance field for the row of buttons and set to disabled on `Start()`

-2. We could try to gather all the buttons from their container (again on `Start()`)
+This repository includes old files from previous classes and the new implementation from the end of class on Thursday 2 May.

+The new files are as follows:

+1. `UIManager.cs` - a file to be attached to the `Canvas` element to diable all buttons at the start of the game.

+2. `CollisionScript.cs` - in this demo of the collision, you will see the call to the `EnableButtonByTag()` method, which activates a UI element based on the given tag.

+For next lesson, we will go over these changes and implement them to the project.
+Feel free to attempt the implementation before our next class.